 The rationale behind our solution is that the large number of don't-cares enables even a greedy algorithm to generate a reasonably small two-level netlist within a short time.
-We then bypass a time-consuming two-level optimization process, and instead perform multi-level synthesis.
+We then bypass a time-consuming two-level optimization process, and instead perform multilevel synthesis.
 As our experimental results in Section 5 indicate, CleanSlate runs 10X faster than exiting tools, handles more complex circuits, and provides comparable or better synthesis quality.

 3.2.2 The InterSynth Technique.
 Another specification-based synthesis technique is InterSynth.
-It is a heuristic procedure that attempts to minimize the size of multi-level logic implementing a given function.
+It is a heuristic procedure that attempts to minimize the size of multilevel logic implementing a given function.
 There is no guarantee that it will find the smallest or even a relatively good circuit structure, but for most test cases in practical applications (such as interpolation-based model checking), it was found useful for circuit minimization.
-This approach is based on computing multi-output interpolants, as shown in the pseudo-code of Figure 2.
+This approach is based on computing multioutput interpolants, as shown in the pseudocode of Figure 2.
 The computation begins by dividing the input patterns into the on-set and the off-set for each output of the design.
-Next, the multi-output on-sets and off-sets are converted into AIGs and synthesized to reduce the total number of AIG nodes.
-After that, an incremental SAT problem is solved for each output, by assuming that the on-set and the off-set of this output are true at the same time.
+Next, the multioutput on-sets and off-sets are converted into AIGs and synthesized to reduce the total number of AIG nodes.
+After this, an incremental SAT problem is solved for each output, by assuming that the on-set and the off-set of this output are true at the same time.
 The proof of unsatisfiability of this instance is used to derive the interpolant for the output under consideration.
 The interpolants for all outputs are then combined into a single AIG, which is synthesized to reduce the total number of AIG nodes.
 Finally, the AIG is mapped into two-input gates as described in Section 3.2.1.

-fun ction InterSynth(TruthTable) 1 divide TruthTable into on-set and off-set for each output; 2 synthesize shared AIG F0 for off-sets of all outputs; 3 synthesize shared AIG F1 for on-sets of all outputs; 4 for each pair of outputs, $f1$ and $f0$, of AIGs $F1$ and $F0$ 5 derive proof P of $f1 \wedge f0$ being unsatisfiable; 6 derive interpolant f from the proof P ; 7 create shared AIG F from the set of interpolant AIGs $\{f\}$; 8 synthesize AIG to minimize the numbers of nodes and levels; 9 return netlist by technology mapping the AIG;
+InterSynth differs from Mishchenko et al. [2007] in that it interpolates all primary outputs of the network rather than one node.
+For this, we extend the interpolation procedure to work for multioutput unsatisfiability proofs derived by solving several incremental SAT problems.
+The interface of a SAT solver such as MiniSAT [Eén and Sörensson 2003] allows us to specify assumptions for each incremental SAT run.
+When the run is proved unsatisfiable, assumptions are lifted and the SAT solver can be reused.
+The assumptions used in the incremental runs express the condition that the on-set and the off-set are true fun action InterSynth(TruthTable) 1 divide TruthTable into on-set and off-set for each output; 2 synthesize shared AIG F0 for off-sets of all outputs; 3 synthesize shared AIG F1 for on-sets of all outputs; 4 for each pair of outputs, $f1$ and $f0$, of AIGs $F1$ and $F0$ 5 derive proof P of $f1 \wedge f0$ being unsatisfiable; 6 derive interpolant f from the proof P; 7 create shared AIG F from the set of interpolant AIGs $\{f\}$; 8 synthesize AIG to minimize the numbers of nodes and levels; 9 return netlist by technology mapping the AIG; Fig. 2.
+The InterSynth synthesis flow.